 Ride the Skyline Gondola (the steepest cable car lift in the Southern Hemisphere) up the mountain to enjoy unobscured 220-degree panoramic views of the town, Lake Wakatipu, and many mountains (including the Remarkables and Coronet Peak).

-At the top of the Skyline Gondola, there are also a range of activities to enjoy with this scenic backdrop. paragliding, bungy jumping and the luge (a gravity ride downhill on a three-wheel cart) – there are lots of awesome options.
+At the top of the Skyline Gondola, there are also a range of adrenaline-pumping activities to enjoy with this scenic backdrop.
+Paragliding, bungy jumping and the luge (a gravity ride downhill on a three-wheel cart) – there are lots of awesome options.